cypherpunk-academy/2064/en/043_1915_In a soup kitchen.md

 An elderly beggar enters the room, takes a plate and looks at the end of the queue for a while.
 Then he holds the plate in front of him and approaches Hilde directly, but no one in the queue lets him in.
-Hilde and he look at each other.
+He looks Hilde in the eyes.
-She makes a sign to the woman who would be next and waves the beggar over.
+Hilde makes a sign to the woman who would be next and waves the beggar over.
 The man behind the woman grumbles loudly into his beard.
 Hilde looks briefly to him with a stern look and then fills the beggar's plate.